 A whisk is a must have for making smooth gravy.
 If you can’t whisk out the lumps, a stick blender is the easiest way to smooth out the gravy.
 A traditional blender will also work, just be careful when blending hot gravy.

 I love that this gravy recipe works with or without drippings.
-We prefer to make Smoked Turkey for Thanksgiving and don't always have drippings but it still makes rich and delicious gravy.
+We prefer to make Smoked Turkey for Thanksgiving and don’t always have turkey drippings but it still makes rich and delicious gravy.

 One of our favorite meals is smoked chicken, we will often grill 2-3 at a time.
-We always use the carcasses to make homemade chicken broth, which we freeze.
+We always use the carcasses to make homemade chicken broth, which we freeze in vacuum seal bags.
 It makes the absolute best broth that in turn will make amazing brown gravy.
 It is so worth the time and is so handy for holiday meals.

-It's great o have an easy homemade gravy recipe on hand to complete your holiday menu and add something special every day dinners.
+It’s great to have an easy homemade gravy recipe on hand to complete your Thanksgiving menu or holiday dinner plans and add something special every day dinners.